Collective and nonlinear structure of wind power correlations: Abstract

 \section{Abstract}

 We describe the correlation structure of wind power fluctuations in a farm of 80 turbines, sampled over 5 years.
 We report the presence of universal, collective, and nonlinear correlations, responsible for the excess persistency and intermittency of farm-aggregated power output.
 A first cross-correlation analysis of turbine production reveals a dynamical scaling transition (\textit{à la} Family-Vicszek) from local decoherence to large-scale turbulence-driven scaling, and responsible for the geographical smoothing effect, previously reported beyond farm scale~\cite{bandi2017spectrum}.
 A second bivariate analysis shows the long-range correlation of non-Gaussian features, responsible for their amplification in total farm output.
-These findings provide a new perspective on wind power variability, highlighting the importance of nonlinear correlations in power production dynamics.
-By better characterizing these fluctuations, our results can inform strategies for grid management, storage optimization, and wind farm design, ultimately improving the integration of wind energy into modern power systems.
+These findings provide important insights into wind energy, whose variability directly results from atmospheric turbulent forcing.
+By characterizing the multivariate and intermittent structure of fluctuations, our results advance the current understanding of wind power variability and provide valuable priors for grid management and storage optimization, thereby supporting improved integration of wind energy into modern power systems.